Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 Administrative Virtual Assistants help with basic tasks that help the business owner like: calendar support, inbox management, invoicing, following up with clients and community support, data entry, website updates, event support and even bookkeeping.

-Digital Marketing Virtual Assistants, or what I call Digital Media VAs, help with online marketing tasks like social media, graphic design, email list building, video editing, email marketing, content marketing & blogging, affiliate marketing, search engine optimization & website updates, course creation, membership site building and launching.
+Digital Marketing Assistants, or what I call unicorns, help with many online marketing tasks like social media, graphic design, email list building, video editing, email marketing, content marketing & blogging, affiliate marketing, search engine optimization & website updates, course creation, membership site building and launching.
 This is what I did for work for years and how I built my business.
 (Download my top ten most requested digital media tasks here.)

 What is Project Manager?